amancevice/slack-drive/README.md

 Create & share Google Docs using Slack channels and Google Drive.

+## Overview

+This application aims to provide Slack teams with a private folder in Google Drive for each channel in the workspace.
+Members of each channel are given access to the channel's folder using the email address associated with his/her Slack account.
+This function aims to reduce the use of to Google Docs' "share by link" feature because it is inherently insecure.

+Team members are added as collaborators simply by joining the channel or by initiating a custom slash command within said channel.
+Leaving a channel will remove the user from the set of collaborators for that channel's files in Google Drive.

+Users can be explicitly _excluded_ (like bots) or _included_ (for beta-testing, perhaps) from consideration using a [configuration](./config.example.json) file, where the access keys and other configuration options are stored.

 ## Architecture

 This application makes use of “serverless” architecture to interact with a Slack bot through Slack’s Web & Events API using slash commands and event subscriptions.
 In toto, four cloud functions comprise the application’s core functionality: three HTTP endpoints and one subscription-based event processor.